The magnificence of the Australian outdoors on a sunny summer's day, can blind us to the reality, if bad weather hits.

 This photograph was taken in April 1985 at Blue Lake, a time when snow is not normally expected.
 When the tent was pitched the evening before, the weather was fine and warm and there was no snow at all.

-WARNING: the 121.5MHz EPRIB System will cease to operate from 1 February 2009.
-Walkers should replace their old EPIRBs with the new PLB (Personal Locator Beacons) on 406 MHz which are now available in Australia (at a higher price, but with direct identification for each unit)
+WARNING: the 121.5MHz EPRIB System has ceased to operate.
+Walkers should replace their old EPIRBs with the new PLB (Personal Locator Beacons) on 406 MHz.

 Hypothermia is the reduction in the core temperature, by a few degrees, of a human being.
 It can result in death in an hour.